Easy Skillet Breakfast Potatoes

 How to steam potatoes when you’re making breakfast potatoes:

-How to prep breakfast potatoes ahead of time:
+How to prep easy breakfast potatoes ahead of time:

 Then, it takes 10 or 15 minutes tops to get these on the table.
-How perfect is that for Thanksgiving or Christmas breakfast and also for every brunch you ever plan on hosting.
+How perfect is this side dish for Thanksgiving or Christmas breakfast and also for every brunch you ever plan on hosting.